mootools/mootools-core/Docs/Class/Class.Extras.md

 A Utility Class.
 Its methods can be implemented with [Class:implement][] into any [Class][].
 Used to automate the setting of a Class instance's options.
-Will also add Class [Events](#Events) when the option property begins with 'on' and is followed by a capital letter (e.g. 'onComplete').
+Will also add Class [Events](#Events) when the option property begins with 'on' and is followed by a capital letter (e.g. 'onComplete' adds a 'complete' event).

 ### Syntax: